UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 In this section is described how the WebPath works and how they can be configured.

 - path value matching
-- child path
+- child path behaviour
 - the role of **.get_full_path()**
-- some use cases and strategies: third-party url, webpath aliasi, intheritance by its childs
+- some use cases and strategies: third-party url, webpath aliases, intheritance by webpath childs

 NavigationBars, also called Menus